 Today I’m sharing some new first day of school books along with some old favorites!
-Whether your child is starting preschool or kindergarten for the first time or just heading back to school, these books will help get ready for the big day.
+Whether a child is starting preschool or kindergarten for the first time or just heading back to school, these books will help get ready for the big day.

 Full Disclosure: This post contains affiliate links.

-Perfect First Day of School Books for any Age
+Perfect First Day of School Books for Any Age

 Little Lola by Julie Saab and David Gothard is the tale of a little cat who has a big to-do list for the day.
 One of those things is to have an adventure.
 So, she boards the school bus and heads off to school.
 Boy oh boy, does she love school.
 There is reading, subtracting, singing and best of all show-and-tell.
 Well, Lola’s show-and-tell causes a bit of trouble!